Enjoy a unique exploration of Central Asia, across the vast nations of Kazakhstan, Kyrgyzstan and Uzbekistan

-Surround yourself with the surreal landscapes of the Altyn-Emel National Park, including the mysterious singing sand dunes, then visit Grand Canyon's "little brother", Charyn Canyon.
+Surround yourself with the surreal landscapes of the 'wild west' of Kazkhstan at Boszhira Valley, and visit Grand Canyon's "little brother", Charyn Canyon.

 Marvel at the beautiful Song Kol Lake, where in mid-summer you may see flocks of sheep, goats and herds of horses watched over by nomadic herdsmen and their families.
 Stay overnight in a yurt lakeside and live like the locals have for centuries in these portable, felt lined traditional tents.

 Experience for yourself the legend that is Central Asian hospitality – there's really nothing like being welcomed into a local home or yurt for a meal, chatting with stall holders at bazaars or simply marvelling at the sights alongside locals